Thomas Albert, MD, DMD - Head and Neck Cancer

 Lina Reiss, PhD joined the department in January 2010 as a researcher in the Cochlear Implant Program and Oregon Hearing Research Center.
 She completed a B.S.E. in Mechanical Engineering from Princeton University in 1997 and went on to earn a Ph.D. in Biomedical Engineering from Johns Hopkins University in 2005.
 Dr Reiss completed a Postdoctoral fellowship in Communication Sciences and Disorders at the University of Iowa ( 2005-2009).
 She joined the OHSU Otolaryngology Department as an Assistant Professor in Otolaryngology and Biomedical Engineering, working as a researcher in outcomes in patients with cochlear implants.
 She is widely published, and is a member of the Association for research in Otolaryngology (ARO), the Society for Neuroscience, and the Alexander Graham Bell Association for the Deaf.

-Joshua Schindler, MD - Director, NW Center for Voice & Swallowing
+Joshua Schindler, MD - Director, NW Center for Voice and Swallowing

 Dr. Schindler's current clinical interests include voice disorders in both professional and non-professional voice users, swallowing disorders, breathing and upper airway disorders, and cancer of the upper aerodigestive tract.
 His research interests include molecular diagnosis and management of early vocal fold cancers, treatment of spasmodic dysphonia and other neurologic voice disorders, and hoarseness in association with laryngopharyngeal reflux.